do-adams/koa-react-ssr-example/README.md

 export default withSSR()(CommentsScreen);
 ```

-**Now we have a server-side renderer app with React.js re-hydration**
+**Now we have a server-side renderer app, with React.js re-hydration**

 ![02-next](./media/02-next.png)